 The PreciSSIon bundle was developed by reviewing literature for interventions that have been shown to reduce infection other than those included in the WHO bundle.
 It was introduced at North Bristol NHS Trust in February 2013 and consists of:

 - 2% chlorhexidine isopropyl skin preparation for all cases

 - use of a dual ring wound protector

 - repeat dose of antibiotics after 4 hours operating time

 - antibacterial suture for mass closure and skin.

-More information and resources will be available on our website soon.
-In the meantime, read and download our PreciSSIon Implementation Toolkit, which includes references for the figures listed above.
+More information and resources are available on our webpages below, including the PreciSSIon Implementation Toolkit which includes references for the figures listed above.